pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Overview
 --------

-This page describes qpidd SSL configuration as needed for pulp and external CDS.
-Pulp does not require SSL.
-The out-of-the-box QPID installation works just fine.
-The process for configuring pulp to connect to QPID using SSL is to update the /etc/qpidd.conf, the /etc/pulp/server.conf and /etc/pulp/consumer/consumer.conf to reference x.509 certificates.
-In preparation for editing the configuration files, x.509 certificates and an NSS database must exist or be created.

-To simplify this, pulp provides a shell script that may be used to create the following:

-    * CA key & certificate
-    * Client key & certificate
-    * NSS database containing the broker key & certificate

-Steps to reconfigure both Pulp and QPID to communicate using SSL are as follows:
+The steps to reconfigure both Pulp and QPID to communicate using SSL are as follows:

  1. Generate x.509 keys, certificates and NSS database.
  2. Edit /etc/qpidd.conf to require SSL and define certificates.